 - STAR Net Clearinghouse targeting libraries with STEM activities

 - The Night Sky Network for amateur astronomers

-For more information, please review the Museum Alliance FAQ.
+For more information, please review the Museum & Informal Education Alliance FAQ.

-The Museum Alliance was developed, and is managed by the Jet Propulsion Laboratory (JPL) Education Office, at the California Institute of Technology, in Pasadena, California, for the National Aeronautics and Space Administration (NASA).
+The Museum & Informal Education Alliance was developed, and is managed, by the Jet Propulsion Laboratory (JPL) Education Office, at the California Institute of Technology, in Pasadena, California, for the National Aeronautics and Space Administration (NASA).